 Caleb has an extensive portfolio in graphic design and digital art.
 He has been commissioned by a number of leading institutes and organisations, both within the state and nationally.
 Stepping outside of his comfort zone, he is beginning to experiment with large scale festival and public art installations, as well as site responsive works, which will be developed in the near future.

-More recently, Caleb collaborated with the Department of Education to produce artwork for the Australian School Based Apprenticeship program.
+More recently, Caleb collaborated with the Department for Education, Children and Young People to produce artwork for the Australian School Based Apprenticeship program.
 The project’s goal was to create promotional material that resonated with Aboriginal learners and their families, through visual identity and appropriate messaging.

 “For me it was really important that we had a visual presence… …I could see the value because I already had previous experience trying to engage mob in these opportunities”